gravitational/teleport/rfd/0180-sso-mfa.md

   mfa:
     # enabled specifies whether this auth connector supports MFA checks.
     enabled: yes
-    # mode can be set to determine how Teleport decides to prioritize SSO MFA
-    # over other MFA options for users tied to this auth connector.
-Supported
-    # values are optional (default), preferred, and required.
-    mode: optional
     # set entity_descriptor_url or entity_descriptor to use a different IdP configured
     # app to handle MFA checks.
 This is useful when configuring a separate MFA flow
-    # tied to a separate app.
-Defaults to the entity_descriptor_url and entity_descriptor above.
+    # tied to a separate app. required.
     entity_descriptor_url: XXX
     entity_descriptor: YYY
     # force_reauth determines whether existing login sessions are accepted or if